jannahastings/chebiutils/README.md

 ~~~~

 The cache and index will be built into the current working directory.
-This only needs to be executed once, but can be re-executed if a newer version of ChEBI is required.
+This takes a few minutes.
+It only needs to be executed once, but can be re-executed whenever a newer version of ChEBI is required -- e.g., nightly.

 To perform searches (for example), use: